Florence R. Sabin: Final years & legacy

 After six years of quiet retirement, Sabin accepted Colorado Governor John Vivian's request to chair a subcommittee on health beginning in 1944.
 She presented her findings asserting that the state was “backward in regard to public health” in a letter to the Governor in April 1945.
 Knowing that health care legislation had been voted down consistently in the past due to uninterested politicians, she was relentless in her demand for reform.

 While she was in her early seventies, Sabin refused to let a snowstorm prevent her from making it to a speech in support of her cause despite public travel concerns.
 Beginning with this speech, Sabin worked to have politicians who opposed health reform defeated by those in support of it.
 These efforts resulted in the passing of a set of laws in her name.
 The “Sabin Health Laws” modernized public health in Colorado by providing more hospital beds to treat tuberculosis, resulting in significant reductions in cases.

 In an address to the Illinois Statewide Health Committee in 1947, Sabin said that she was chosen as committee chair because the Governor had no interest in public health and appointed “an old lady” because he did not think she would be able to accomplish anything.
 In 1948 she became manager of health and charities for Denver, donating her salary over the next three years to medical research.

 In 1951 Sabin retired for a second and final time, continuing to advocate for public health issues.
-Sabin's lifetime of service resulted in the University of Colorado’s Department of Medicine being named the Florence R. Sabin Building for Research in Cellular Biology.
+Sabin's lifetime of service resulted in the building housing University of Colorado’s department of medicine being named the Florence R. Sabin Building for Research in Cellular Biology.
 Sabin died of a heart attack on October 3, 1953 (she was 81).
 She was cremated and her ashes were interred in the Fairmount Mausoleum at Fairmount Cemetery in Denver, Colorado.

 In 1959, the state of Colorado donated a statue of Sabin to the National Statuary Hall Collection.
 In 1973, Sabin was inducted into the National Women's Hall of Fame, In 1985, Sabin was inducted into the Colorado Women's Hall of Fame.
-In 2005, the Johns Hopkins University School of Medicine honored Sabin's legacy by naming one of its four colleges after her.
+In 2005, Johns Hopkins University honored Sabin's legacy by naming one of the four colleges of its medical school after her.

 Research projects and papers

 In the Johns Hopkins Medical Institutes Archives, Sabin's collection of papers and medical records from 1903 - 1941 are stored and some even released upon request.
-The Sophia Smith Collection at Smith College holds many of Dr. Sabin’s papers.
-Other collections are located in the American Philosophical Society Library in Philadelphia, the University of Colorado Medical School, the Colorado State Historical Society’s Division of Museums, the Rockefeller Institute, and in the Alan Mason Chesney Papers at Johns Hopkins University.
+The Sophia Smith Collection at Smith College holds many of Dr. Sabin's papers.
+Other collections are located in the American Philosophical Society Library in Philadelphia, the medical school of the University of Colorado, Colorado State Historical Society's Division of Museums, Rockefeller Institute, and in the Alan Mason Chesney Papers at Johns Hopkins University.